Fast Rerandomization via the BRAIN: Simulation Results

 \subsection{Statistical and Computational Performances}

-\autoref{tab supp:simple} and \autoref{tab supp:structured} show the complete results of our simulation studies for simple experiments and structured experiments, respectively.
-The results of ARSRR in the last setting of \autoref{tab supp:simple} where $(n,p,p_a)=(500,250,10^{-4})$ are omitted due to the substantial computational burden.
+Table \ref{tab supp:simple} and Table \ref{tab supp:structured} show the complete results of our simulation studies for simple experiments and structured experiments, respectively.
+The results of ARSRR in the last setting of Table \ref{tab supp:simple} where $(n,p,p_a)=(500,250,10^{-4})$ are omitted due to the substantial computational burden.
 The overall findings are similar to the conclusion in the main text.
-VNSRR substantially reduces the computational burden of rerandomization and maintains the appealing statistical properties of rerandomization.
+BRAIN substantially reduces the computational burden of rerandomization and maintains the appealing statistical properties of rerandomization.